Arnion/ctfn.pro/README.md

 + 🔍 Generation of name certificates on the service or via API (using JS)
 + 💻 Viewing of all certificates issued by the organization on one page
 + 👀 Search and verification of NFT certificates
++ 🔐 Privacy: the ability to hide personal data (now works in integration with lms)

 🔒 The certificate is generated as a soul bound token to prevent it from being passed on to third parties.
 The educational organization can post the address of the Metamask wallet to which the organization's token is generated on its official website, so that anyone can verify that the certificates are signed by it.